-As an SCCM admin, I would love to monitor Inbox folders of SCCM servers.
+As an SCCM admin, I would love to monitor the Inbox folders of SCCM servers.
 SCCM CB inbox folders are not very critical as SCCM 2007.
 But those folders are significant in identifying issues.
 Monitoring Folders and Files are essential for another application as well.

 Can Monitoring Folders and Files cause performance issue?

 My recommendation is to configure the discovery of files and folders carefully.
 This will help us to avoid any performance issues because of discovery and monitoring folders.
 Run the discovery only on the specific folders.
-And use optimised SCOM Management Packs (MP) to monitor folders and files.
+And use optimized SCOM Management Packs (MP) to monitor folders and files.